Skip to Content

 We felt very accepted during our time in Bogota

-Chapinero is the gay neighbourhood of Bogota.
-It is an affluent area of the city, around 30 minutes taxi ride (sometimes a lot longer!) north of the touristic downtown “Candelaria” area.
-There are more than 100 gay bars, clubs and shops in Chapinero, including of course: Theatron!
-Chapinero is also home to Colombia's first LGBTQ community centre.
+Chapinero is the gay neighborhood of Bogota.
+It is an affluent area of the city, around a 30-minute taxi ride (sometimes a lot longer!) north of the tourist downtown “Candelaria” area.
+There are more than 100 gay bars, clubs, and shops in Chapinero, including of course: Theatron!
+Chapinero is also home to Colombia's first LGBTQ community center.

 The incredible and colourful interior of Theatron super club in Bogota